 GENERAL RADIOLOGY RESOURCES

 Grainger & Allison's Diagnostic Radiology: 2-Volume Set (By A Adam et al.): Defining two-volume set of books covering all aspects of radiology.
 These books are often found in radiology departments and is a great go to reference text whenever you are unclear on something.

 Grainger & Allison's Diagnostic Radiology Essentials (By LA Grant et al.): Single volume shorthand version of the 2-volume Grainger & Allison book.
 Often bought by trainees as a reference text for use at home.

 Crack the Core Exam: 2-Volume Set (By P Lionhart): Ideal as a revision guide for MCQ preparation.
-This book comes highly recommended by almost all who have passed the FRCR 2a.
-While it does not have many images, it is the principal text for MCQ preparation.
-With its easy to understand, straight to the point style this book is a must have for radiology trainees.
+This book comes highly recommended for those taking radiology exams.
+While it does not have many images, it is the principal text for many people's MCQ preparation.
+With its easy to understand, straight to the point style, this book is a must have for radiology trainees.

-Accident and Emergency Radiology: A Survival Guide (By N Raby et al.): Useful introduction to plain film trauma assessment.
+Accident and Emergency Radiology: A Survival Guide (By N Raby et al.): Useful introduction to plain film trauma interpretation.
 This text can be read quite quickly and provides a good overview of trauma film findings.
-It contains some really useful diagrams and a good number of examples/radiographs.
+It contains some really useful diagrams and a good number of example radiographs.
 Also, at the end of each section the author describes the common pitfalls to look out for which is very useful.
-In our opinion this book is must read for radiology trainees and emergency doctors.

 The Chest X-Ray: A Survival Guide (By G de Lacey et al.): Comprehensive guide to chest radiograph interpretation.
 This text is packed with explanations and illustrations, which are sufficiently good that you can teach yourself how to report chest radiographs.